Decision on Covid-19 vaccination among Muslims to be known next week - Borneo Post Online

 “The matter has been discussed but we will present it (the outcome) to the Yang di-Pertuan Agong first.

-Meanwhile, Zulkifli said he was in the midst of publishing a special magazine to provide explanations on the use of vaccines among Muslims in an effort to give a clear view of the matter.
+Meanwhile, Zulkifli said he was in the midst of publishing a special magazine to provide explanation regarding the use of vaccines among Muslims, in an effort to give a clear view of the matter.

-He said the 40-page magazine which is written in a simple language and easy to understand is expected to be released in two weeks’ time. — Bernama
+He said the 40-page magazine, written in a simple language and should be easy to understand – should be released in two weeks’ time. — Bernama